blockchainsllc/in3-docs/docs/decentralizing_services.md

 ```

-## Incentivication
+## Incentivization

-Each Server can define

-- a list of services as offer
-- a list of services to reward
+Each server can define (1) a list of services to offer or (2) a list of services to reward.

-The main idea is simply:
+The main idea is simply the following:

-> **if you run my service I will run yours**
+> **If you run my service, I will run yours.**

-Each Server can specifiy which services we would like to see used.
-If another server offers them, he will also run at least as many rewareded services of the other node.
+Each server can specifiy which services we would like to see used.
+If another server offers them, we will also run at least as many rewarded services as the other node.

 ## Verification

-Each Service specify a Verifier, which is a wasm-module (specified through a ipfs-hash).
-This wasm offers 2 function:
+Each service specifies a verifier, which is a Wasm module (specified through an IPFS hash).
+This Wasm offers two functions:

 ```js
 function minRequests():number